comoody/MSEdgeExplainers/PwaUriHandler/explainer.md

 #### Shortened URIs

 Web applications often provide users with shortened URIs for their convenience.
-If developers would like to handle shortened URIs in a PWA, they have to have access to the `base` path of the shortened URIs to place the pwa-site-association file.
+If developers would like to handle shortened URIs in a PWA, they have to have access to the `host` path of the shortened URIs to place the pwa-site-association file.
 This may not be possible when using third party URI shortening services that the developer does not have control over.

 ### Browser Changes